Supermarine Aircraft Spitfire

-The Supermarine Aircraft Spitfire is an American homebuilt aircraft produced in kit form by Supermarine Aircraft.
+The Supermarine Aircraft Spitfire is a homebuilt aircraft produced in kit form by Supermarine Aircraft.
 A replica of the famous British Supermarine Spitfire World War II fighter, it was originally produced to 75% scale.
 Subsequent models have increased the scale of the fuselage and added a second seat.

+Supermarine Aircraft – a company unconnected to the original manufacturer of the Spitfire – commenced operations in 1994, in Australia.
+It later moved its factory to Cisco Airport, Texas and its head office to the nearby town of Clyde.

 Design and development

 Australian pilot and aviation engineer Mike O'Sullivan had always wanted a Spitfire and built a replica for his own use in 1991.
 This was followed by a 75 hp, Rotax-powered prototype in 1994.
 The next year, in 1995, he joined with business partner John McCarron to form the Supermarine Aircraft company and produce all-Australian home-build aircraft kits.
 In the event, the constant-speed, four-blade propeller would be obtained from a specialist firm in New Zealand.
 Supermarine Aircraft is not related to the original British Supermarine company, although the owners of the Supermarine marque have given their permission for the name to be used.

 The first production model was named the Spitfire Mk 25 and was a 75% scale replica of the original Supermarine Spitfire design.
 The stressed-skin structure consists of 2024 aluminium alloy skins, formers and longerons with some fibre-glass mouldings for parts such as fairings and air scoops.
 The design features electrically operated retractable undercarriage, with differential braking to the main wheels, and landing flaps.

 The later Spitfire Mk 26 uses the Mk 25 wings with the fuselage increased to 80% scale to provide room for a passenger seat in tandem behind the pilot.
 The Mk 26B has a 90% scale fuselage.
 The Spitfire kit has the same power-to-weight ratio as the original.

 The aircraft was reviewed by the Australian Ultralight Federation in 2001.
 It was approved as meeting Australian rules for kit-built aircraft.
 Supermarine began promoting the kit plane to the US market in 2004.

 The aircraft has been approved by the British Light Aircraft Association.

-The company has since moved to Cisco Airport, Texas with its head office in nearby Clyde.
+By 2009, the company had sold 92 aircraft world-wide.
+The company reported completing its 100th aircraft by December 2011.